upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/trainer_runtime_source_diagnostics.md

 normal Rival rows so `Rival Carries Starter Through Game` can protect and correct the Rival starter slot.

+The Oak Lab opening Rival battle is protected separately from the `Rival Carries Starter Through Game` option.
+After Trainer Pokemon mutations, Gen 3 applies the first Rival/Friend counter-starter correction whenever starters changed or trainer Pokemon were randomized.
+This keeps the first Oak-Lab Rival counter-starter invariant even when the through-game carry option is off: Bulbasaur -> Charmander, Charmander -> Squirtle, and Squirtle -> Bulbasaur.
+Non-starter Rival Pokemon remain eligible for Trainer Pokemon randomization.

 When `Rival Carries Starter Through Game` is enabled, the Rival starter is also reapplied after free Trainer Pokemon randomization.
-This keeps Foe Pokemon randomization available for non-starter party members while restoring the correct counter-starter for vanilla starters or for the randomized starter slot mapping.
+This keeps Foe Pokemon randomization available for non-starter party members while restoring the correct counter-starter for later Rival/Friend appearances as well as for vanilla starters or for the randomized starter slot mapping.
 Local smoke is still required to confirm the private output ROM path.

 Current hypotheses: